Have you ever tried Mexican chiles

-Let me give you some ideas on what and how you can eat these chiles
+Let me give you some ideas on how you can eat these chiles

 - Hummus toast.
 Spread some hummus to a piece of toast and then add a spoonful of prepared chiles serranos.

-- Eat them over white or brown rice, or any grain that needs a boost of flavor.
+- Eat them over white or brown rice, or any other grain that needs a boost of flavor.